BalzNash/backend-interview-project/README.md

 6. the effective damage is sent to another API with a POST request for verification
 7. the verifier API responds, indicating whether the effective damage sent is correct or not, together with the correct effective damage

-the effective damage calculated by the verifier API is not always equal to the one sent by our API, because of rounding differences (the differences are less than 1 stat point) and because the verifier API allows attack values under 0 while our API sets the minimum value to 0 and, only for armour stats, the maximum value to 100 since it's a % mitigation.
+the effective damage calculated by the verifier API is not always equal to the one sent by our API, because of rounding differences (the differences are less than 1 stat point) and because the verifier API allows attack values under 0 while our API sets the minimum value for all stats to 0 and, only for armour stats, the maximum value to 100 since it's a % mitigation.

 ## contents